tritemio/FRETBursts/docs/source/absolute_beginner.rst

 and rich text (paragraph, equations, figures, links, etc...).
-Notebooks are both human-readable documents containing the analysis description and the results (figures, tables, etc..) and executable documents that can be run to reproduce some analysis.
+Notebooks are both human-readable documents containing the analysis description and the results (figures, tables, etc..) and executable documents that can be run to perform a data analysis.

 Launching Jupyter Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~